Cezar Augusto

-Cezar Augusto Hermenegildo (born March 13, 1986 in Monte Azul Paulista), commonly known as Cezar Augusto, is a Brazilian former professional footballer who played as a forward.
+Cezar Augusto Hermenegildo (born 13 March 1986), commonly known as Cezar Augusto, is a Brazilian former professional footballer who played as a forward.
 He is Yangon United's and Myanmar National League's all-time highest goalscorer with 118 Goals.

 Career

 On 30 September 2015 Cezar Augusto scored his 100th MNL goal in a 2-0 win over Kanbawza, becoming the first player to reach this statistic.

 On 24 November 2015, Cezar Augusto signed a two-year contract with Bosnian Premijer liga side FK Sarajevo, before having his contract terminated by mutual consent on 23 March 2017.

 On 11 May 2017, Cezar Augusto re-signed for Yangon United on a contract until the end of the 2017 season.